brettz9/dom-on-the-range/README.md

 }
 // Use node
 ```
-1. Option for match/exec to `extract:true`, so the matches are removed from the original DOM tree as
-well as being returned as values (the same might be done with `split` too, but this seems to be an unlikely
-use case).
-Make this extracting behavior non-default, but give alias functions `extractMatch`/`extractExec`.
-Also
-make a plain text version (modifying property of a supplied object or return an array of string and extracted).
-1. For match/exec/split, add an option to remove elements rendered empty by extraction (as in `parentNode.textContent.length === el.nodeValue.length`)

-1. Add preceding/following options to `matchBounded`, `execBounded`, `matchUnbounded`.
 1. Try making bounded functions dependencies of matchBounded?

 1. Get `splitUnbounded`, `execUnbounded` (as already done for `matchUnbounded` and `replaceUnbounded`) to work